 Keep Your Cords Safe

 If a cable isn’t in use, it should be stored away safely.
-Kids and pets have a hard time distinguishing power cables with toys, so the best bet is to safely wind the cable and store it in a cupboard.
+Kids and pets have a hard time distinguishing power cables from toys, so the best bet is to safely wind the cable and store it in a cupboard.

 Cords should never be stretched or placed somewhere where they will conduct unnecessary heat.
 This can lead to damage in the cord’s insulation, as well as the wires within.